vitessio/website/content/en/docs/21.0/user-guides/configuration-advanced/transport-security-model.md

 Note that using the above `db_flags` will also result in the MySQL to MySQL communication for replication between the replica/rdonly instances of a Vitess shard and its primary to be encrypted, as long as the upstream MySQL instance the replica is connecting to has been configured correctly to support TLS MySQL protocol connections (see above).

-## vttablet data and control paths
+## vttablet Data and Control Paths

 In Vitess, communication between vtgate and vttablet instances are via gRPC. gRPC uses HTTP/2 as a transport protocol, but by default this is not encrypted in Vitess.
 To secure this data path you need to, at a minimum, configure TLS for gRPC on the server (vttablet) side.